secretstartups/handbook/sites/handbook/source/handbook/legal/procurement-guide-collaborating-with-gitlab-legal/index.html.md

 ## Overview
 Thank you for visiting!
 The purpose of this resource is to provide GitLab team members with information on how to engage legal as they work towards procuring products and services at GitLab.

-For information on the Procurement Team, policies and process, visit [The Procurement](https://about.gitlab.com/handbook/finance/procurement/)
+For information on the Procurement Team, policies and process, visit [The Procurement Page](https://about.gitlab.com/handbook/finance/procurement/)

 For general questions that **_do not_** require legal advice, deliverables, or any discussion of confidential information, you can reach out to the GitLab Legal Team at *[`#legal`](https://gitlab.slack.com/archives/legal)*.